 Best Picnic Spot In Hong Kong?

-The meadow, along with views of the sea, make Tap Mun a perfect spot for picnics (and also camping).
+The meadow, along with views of the sea, makes Tap Mun a perfect spot for picnics (and also camping).
 Just be careful – you’ll be sharing the meadows with its local inhabitants – feral cows.
-Lot’s and lot’s of feral cows roam the hill tops of Grass Island.
+Lot’s and lot’s of feral cows roam the hilltops of Grass Island.